My name is

 Described as “Tinker Bell transformed by Tim Burton” (Le Monde), she is well-known in France for her pop music career, three solo albums with Universal Music, the duet song “1980” (#5 in the charts), her leading role in the smash hit musical Mozart the Rock Opera directed by Olivier Dahan (Oscar-winning film La Vie en Rose)…

 She received major notice after appearing alongside John Travolta in From Paris With Love produced by Luc Besson (Lucy), winning a best supporting actress award in The Cabining, multiple best actress awards for her “heartfelt, spectacular and vulnerable” performance in the drama Polly and having her song “Beautiful” picked up by Coca-Cola Music for their "52 Songs of Happiness" worldwide music compilation.

 Mars’ work has been praised in the international press (Elle, Madame Figaro, W magazine, Le Monde... to name a few), as well as by her peers, receiving multiple awards as an actor, a screenwriter and a filmmaker, including for her latest dystopia The Last Touch..

 A singer by accident...

-Mars is a multi-talented, self-taught artist, when she’s not on set or in the studio, Melissa dedicates her time to her other passions: photography, graphic design, filmmaking and screenwriting.
+When Mars is not on set or in the studio, she dedicates her time to her other passions: photography, graphic design, filmmaking and screenwriting.

-Mars has also held an exhibition in Paris which was a series of photographs called Children of China to promote children’s rights, the exhibition was praised in both Elle magazine and Metro Daily.
+Mars has also held a photography exhibition in Paris called Children of China, to promote children’s rights, that was praised in both Elle Magazine and Metro Daily.

-Currently settled in New-York, Mars travels between Los Angeles and Paris, balancing her worlds of music and film.
+Settled in New York, Mars travels between the US and France, balancing her worlds of music and film.